nrmkirkwood/nrmkirkwood.github.io/_projects/czts.md

     </div>
 </div>
 <div class="caption">
-    Expected value chain for printed or solutio-processed CZTS PV.
+    Expected value chain for printed or solution-processed CZTS PV.
+The value chain is shorter and the manufacturing processes are far simpler than for silicon PV.
 System installation and recycling are ignored as they would be the same as for other PV modules.
 </div>

 ### What we discovered